Congo scrambles to tally presidential votes

 LUANDA At least 17 people died and scores were injured in a stampede at an Angolan football match on Friday when hundreds of supporters stormed the stadium gates, a medical official said.

-KINSHASA Congo's election commission said it might not be able to announce a winner for last week's presidential election on Tuesday due to logistical delays, despite dispatching helicopters to ferry results from remote polling stations.
+KINSHASA Electoral officials in Congo struggled to finish counting votes from last week's presidential election, sending helicopters to remote polling stations on Tuesday to try to meet a midnight deadline as street tensions rose.

-A delay in issuing full preliminary results from the vote in the vast central African state could further complicate an election already marred by violence, logistical problems and allegations of fraud.
+A delay in issuing full preliminary results from the vote in the vast central African state could further complicate an election marred by deadly violence, logistical problems and allegations of fraud.

-In Kinshasa, tired election workers scrambled to collate results from the November 28 vote while diplomats sought to defuse tensions that have been building in anticipation of a result.

 Partial preliminary results, representing nearly 70 percent of the ballots cast, give President Joseph Kabila a 10-point lead over his chief rival, Etienne Tshisekedi.
 But the opposition has said it will reject the outcome.